syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/menu/overview.md

 # Overview

-The Menu is a graphical user interface that serves as navigation header for your application or site.
+The [ASP.NET Core Menu](https://www.syncfusion.com/aspnet-core-ui-controls/menu-bar) is a graphical user interface that serves as navigation header for your application or site.
 It has the support to provide multi-level nested menu items.

 ## Key features